alexpapworth/square-online-css/README.md

-# Bit by Bit Custom CSS for Square Online Store
+# Custom CSS for Square Online Store

 We are using [Square](http://square.online/) for our online shop and, as of December 2020, they don't have an option for custom CSS.